William Josephus Stafford: War of 1812

-William J. Stafford was the first of four generations of Stafford men to become a seaman, attained the rank of captain as commander of the privateer Dolphin, a 12-gun schooner renowned for outsailing its foes during the War of 1812.
+Stafford was the first of four generations of Stafford men to become a seaman, attained the rank of captain as commander of the privateer Dolphin, a 12-gun schooner who served in the War of 1812.
 Stafford and Dolphin carried Baltimore's privateering commission No. 2, and Stafford was responsible for the first prize captured on 26 July 1812, a British schooner valued at $18,000.
 Dolphin operated in the sea lanes from Baltimore to Buenos Aires and across the Atlantic to the coast of Portugal.
 She captured 11 British ships, nine of which were brought home to Baltimore.

-On 25 January 1813, Captain Stafford captured the British ships Three Brothers and Hebe.
-Captain W. A. Brigham of Hebe was taken prisoner and treated by Dolphin's surgeon.
-He later attributed his recovery to the doctor's attentions and Captain Stafford's tender sympathy and goodness.
-Brigham actually published a statement in Baltimore acknowledging the kind and humane treatment received by him and his men.
+On 25 January 1813, Dolphin captured the British merchantmen Three Brothers and Hebe.
+W. A. Brigham, the captain of Hebe, was taken prisoner and treated by Dolphin's surgeon.
+He later attributed his recovery to the surgeon's skill and Stafford's good treatment in a statement published in Baltimore.
 They were all given back their clothing and personal possessions, and all the wounded were diligently attended to.
-Captain Brigham made the statement: "Should the fortune of war ever throw Captain Stafford or any of his crew into the hands of the British it is sincerely hoped he will meet a similar treatment".
-Captain Stafford was well known for his kindness of manner toward prisoners.
+Brigham made the statement: "Should the fortune of war ever throw Captain Stafford or any of his crew into the hands of the British it is sincerely hoped he will meet a similar treatment".
+Stafford was well known for his kindness of manner toward prisoners.

 On 1 April 1813, Stafford was engaged by a British squadron commanded by Lieutenant James Polkinghorne blockading the Rappahannock River, in what is known as Battle of Rappahannock River.
-After a stubborn fight of fifteen minutes, Captain Stafford surrendered Dolphin and was taken captive, but on April 7 and his surgeon were paroled and sent ashore.
+After a stubborn fight of fifteen minutes, Stafford surrendered Dolphin and was taken captive, but on April 7 and his surgeon were paroled and sent ashore.
 The British took Dolphin into service as HMS Dolphin.
 By November 1813, Stafford commanded another privateer that was attacked by the British in Charleston Harbor.